-- RAR from affliction, toil and care,

-The happy soul is fled;

-The breathless clay shall slumber here,

-Among the silent dead.
+- The happy soul is fled; The breathless clay shall slumber here, Among the silent dead. - 2 The Gospel was his joy and song, E'en to his latest breath;

-- 2 The Gospel was his joy and song,E'en to his latest breath;The truth he had proclaimed so longWas his support in death.
+The truth he had proclaimed so long Was his support in death.